open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   * ProcessId = `1001`, ThreadId = `2`, PageFaults = `53`
   * ProcessId = `1001`, ThreadId = `3`, PageFaults = `5`

-If we export the metrics using **Cumulative Temporality**, it is actually quite straightforward - we just take the data being reported from the asynchronous instruments and send them.
+If we export the metrics using **Cumulative Temporality**, it is quite straightforward - we just take the data being reported from the asynchronous instruments and send them.
 We might want to consider if [Resets and Gaps](./datamodel.md#resets-and-gaps) should be used to denote the end of a